opsmill/infrahub/docs/tutorials/getting-started/graphql-mutation.md

   }
 }
 ```

 > Copy the ID of the newly created interface, we'll need it for the next query

-Add a new IP address connected to the new interface
+Add a new IP address connected to the new interface.

 ```graphql
 # Endpoint : http://127.0.0.1:8000/graphql/cr1234